 6. Make dinner time a no-tech time.
 Put the phones away and enjoy conversing about your day.

 7. Set computer time limits.
 Do this for the whole family and make sure everyone observes them.
+You can buy a router that will allow you to limit internet access between certain hours.

 9. Download timer apps that track the amount of time you spend on your device.
 This will help you see the amount of time you invest in it, and how you can use that time for other activities.